rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 The simplest thing to do with Excel files (`.xls` or `.xlsx`) is open them up, export to CSV, then import in R --- and compare carefully to make sure everything worked!

 For Excel files that might get updated and you want the changes to flow to your analysis, I recommend using an R package such as `readxl` or `openxlsx`.
+For Google Docs Spreadsheets, there's the `googlesheets` package.

 You won't keep text formatting, color, comments, or merged cells so if these mean something in your data (*bad*!), you'll need to get creative.